Finastra/finastra-nodejs-libs/libs/oidc/README.md

 setupSession(app);
 ```

-> By default, session secret will be looked for in the `SESSION_SECRET` environment variable
+> By default, session secret will be looked for in the `SESSION_SECRET` environment variable.
+If not provided, a uuid will be generated instead

 ### Auth Guards